 Student clubs at Lake Tahoe Community College are a fun way to get involved in student life, meet others with similar interests, and develop leadership and communication skills.

 LTCC offers a wide range of clubs catering to many different interests.
 From the dedicated Honor Society to the fun and popular soccer club, there's something for everyone to experience and enjoy.

 Are you an LTCC student who is interested in joining or creating a club?
-Please view the Club Advisor handbook for details for more information and general club questions.
+Please view the Club Advisor handbook in the right column for more information and answers to general club questions.

 Club Life varies from year to year.
 Contact the advisors below to see if they are active for the 2022/23 school year!
 Do you have the Coyote Corner App?
 Download it for free for detailed club information!